Astroff's Information Resource on Preparing for CASPer:

-How long has CASPer been used by McMaster?
+How long has CASPer been used?

-CASPer was officially implemented back in McMaster’s 2010-2011 application cycle as a method to evaluate candidates’ interpersonal and critical thinking skills.
+CASPer was first officially implemented back in McMaster’s 2010-2011 application cycle as a method to evaluate candidates’ interpersonal and critical thinking skills.
 This was a change from McMaster’s previous application screening process which required candidates to write a series of short essays.

 What is the structure of the CASPer test?